AlSh007/Cloud_Provisioning_System/README.md

 ### Step 3: Environment Provisioning Logic with eksctl on AWS EKS

-- **Objective:** Dynamically generate eksctl configurations and create EKS clusters on AWS EKS.
+- **Objective:**: Dynamically generate eksctl configurations and create EKS clusters on AWS EKS using eksctl.

-- **Details:** Dynamic eksctl configurations will be generated based on user requests and executed using the AWS Command Line Interface (CLI).
-AWS Identity and Access Management (IAM) will manage role-based permissions, ensuring secure environment provisioning.
+- **Details:**

+## 3.1.
+Dynamic eksctl Configuration Generation:

+Develop a component within our API that dynamically generates eksctl configurations based on user requests.
+This configuration will encapsulate all the necessary parameters for EKS cluster creation, We can utilize Node.js' Handlebars.js library to generate configuration yaml file.

+## 3.2.
+Cluster Creation using eksctl:

+We willPass the dynamically generated eksctl configuration as an input to the eksctl create cluster command, ensuring that all the required cluster resources are provisioned.
+We will also ensure that your API environment has the necessary permissions and IAM roles to execute eksctl commands securely.

+## 3.3.
+Error Handling and Validation:

+Implement comprehensive error handling mechanisms within your API.
+Capture and handle errors that may occur during the eksctl cluster creation process.
+Validate the eksctl configuration to ensure it meets the required standards and adheres to best practices for EKS cluster provisioning.

+## 3.4.
+Monitoring and Status Tracking:

+We will continuously monitor the status of the EKS cluster provisioning process initiated by eksctl.
+We can capture the output and error streams of eksctl to track the progress.
+Implement status updates and notifications to inform users of the provisioning progress and completion.

 ### Step 4: Approval Process